rmxymh/infra-ecosphere/README.md

 }
 ```

-It indicate that we have 1 BMC username and password pair, and we have 2 Virtual Machines that we want to map the simulated BMC:
+It indicate that we have 1 BMC username and password pair, and we have 3 Virtual Machines that we want to map the simulated BMC:

 * TestVM01: A Virtual Machine whose simulated BMC IP is 127.0.1.1
 * TestVM02: A Virtual Machine whose simulated BMC IP is 127.0.1.2
+* Note: we can find that BMC IP 127.0.1.3 maps to empty VMName.
+This configuration means that 127.0.1.3 maps to a mock VM, and it will response mocked IPMI response messages and does not affect any VM.
+This function is useful for large-scale IPMI command test.

 Here we need to be aware that: